uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/1-getting-started.md

 This will print a few lines of output starting with `ssh-rsa` and ending in something like `username@machine`.
 Copy the whole output to the clipboard; you can do this by clicking and dragging the mouse from the first character to the last character, and then pressing `Ctrl-Shift-C` (for PCs) or `Cmd-Shift-C` (for Macs).
 If neither of these commands work, try using your machine’s standard text copy and paste mechanism.

-Then, paste the key into the “Key” field on the GitHub page.
-Then click on the green “Add SSH Key” button.
+Paste the key into the “Key” field on the GitHub page.
+Then, click on the green “Add SSH Key” button.

 ![Add SSH Key Page on GitHub](../assets/img/git-hub-add-ssh-key-image.png)